How do you apply to the Peace Corps as a couple?

 Be responsive.
 As a couple, your application is a package deal.
 If one partner’s references are completed, you won’t be able to move forward until the other partner’s references are turned in as well.
 Keep this in mind for any documentation or follow-up activities your placement officer asks of you.

 Be flexible.
-Applying as a couple means your placement options are already limited, so your assignment selection form choices are even more imperative.
-Those who are open to serving anywhere and in any sector have a better shot at being competitive.
-If you do have your heart set on certain programs, do your research on the program's required and desired skills before making your selections to ensure both of you are competitive applicants.
+Applying as a couple means your placement options are already limited, so program selection is even more imperative.
+Those who are open to serving anywhere and in any sector should consider applying to serve where you are needed most.
+This will allow a placement specialist to identify a program that best matches you and your partner's skills and preferences, and gives you a better shot at being competitive.
+If you do have your heart set on certain programs, do your research on the program's required and desired skills before applying to ensure both of you are competitive applicants.
 Remember how I mentioned you’re a package deal?
 You’re only as qualified as your partner.
 Also keep in mind you’ll both need to medically clear for the country before departing for service.
 If a partner does not clear, we may be able to find another program for you as a couple if you’re flexible in geographic preference.

 Be early applicants.
 Limited couple combination options mean you’ll increase your chances if you apply early rather than waiting until the apply-by date.

 Be engaged individually.
 During the interview, talk about your personal motivation to serve in the Peace Corps, not about tagging along with your partner's aspirations.
 And you should both participate in supplemental activities to increase competitiveness.